FOOTBALL - ALL STARS

 And one man is eager to add to his already bursting resume.

-Berisha currently sits forth in the A-League's all-time leading scorers, has found the net in two A-League grand-finals and scored the All Stars' only goal in last season's showcase against Manchester United.
+Berisha currently sits fourth in the A-League's all-time leading scorers, has found the net in two A-League grand-finals and scored the All Stars' only goal in last season's showcase against Manchester United.

 "I was lucky enough to score last year against Manchester United so I am hoping I can repeat it again this year against one of the best goalkeepers in the world," he said.